raspibrasil/raspibrasil.github.io/README.md

  2. Create a subdirectory for your blog post, for example `blog/my_first_post/`
  3. Write your post's contents as the `index.md` file under your subdirectory.
  4. Write your publishing date as the `pubdate` file under your subdirectory.
 Use the format `YYYY-MM-DD`, i.e. 2021-03-01
- 5. From the site's root, run `./sitegen blog/my_first_post/index.md`
+ 5. From the site's root, run `./sitegen -a blog/my_first_post/index.md`

 ### Publishing a Directory Index